fener95/grevia-semantic-search-app/readme.md

 ### `import_data`

+(I will share them personally upon request, anyway the logic of the repo should work with your own data if you want to practice)
 Contains the RDF/Turtle files that represent the knowledge graphs (KGs) for the project:

 - `providersKG_with_microcategories.ttl` – Final KG of providers as of 09/12/2024.